 If your device is unresponsive but you're trying to connect to it using a mobile data connection, you might need to setup Remote Access.

-Remote Access requires either an Apple TV, iPad or HomePod.
+Remote Access requires either a generation 4+ Apple TV, iPad or HomePod.
 For help setting it up please refer to Apple's website: https://support.apple.com/bg-bg/HT207057

 Can't setup Remote Access?
 You can use the WIFIPLUG app instead!

 What are you using as your HomeKit hub?